 We may share your personal information with other third parties, for example in the context of the possible restructuring of the business.
 We may also need to share your personal information with a regulator or to otherwise comply with the law.

-Whilst we do not routinely do so, we (or third parties with whom we share personal information about you) may need to transfer your personal information about you outside the EU.
-In those cases, except where the country has been determined by the European Commission or the relevant authority in the United Kingdom (as applicable) as ensuring an adequate level of data protection, we require the recipients of personal information about you to take appropriate measures to protect such information.
-For example, by requiring them to enter into a data transfer agreement in the standard form approved for this purpose by the European Commission or the relevant authority in the United Kingdom (as applicable).
+Whilst we do not routinely do so, we (or third parties with whom we share personal information about you) may need to transfer your personal information about you outside the UK.
+In those cases, except where the country has been determined in accordance with UK data protection law as ensuring an adequate level of data protection, we require the recipients of personal information about you to take appropriate measures to protect such information.
+For example, by requiring them to enter into a data transfer agreement in the standard form approved for this purpose.
 Further details of any such transfers, and any such protective measures, are available from our DPRs.

 We have put in place measures to protect the security of your information.
 Details of these measures are available upon request.